upleveled/connecting-to-external-apis-secrets-with-stripe-fall-2022-atvie/README.md

 # steps

-- get keys from stripe:
+- Create an account and get keys from stripe:

 https://stripe.com/en-at